The Australian Government’s

 - the implementation of the Water Efficiency Labelling and Standards Scheme.

-The framework requires regulators to annually assess their performance against six outcomes-based key performance indicators covering reducing regulatory burden, communications, risk-based and proportionate approaches, efficient and coordinated monitoring, transparency, and continuous improvement.
+The framework requires us to annually undertake a self-assessment of our performance against six outcomes-based key performance indicators (KPIs) that address regulatory burden, communications, risk-based and proportionate approaches, efficient and coordinated monitoring, transparency, and continuous improvement.